Varying Coefficient Model via Adaptive Spline Fitting: Applications

 where $t_{i,k}$ is the $k$th record time for the $i$th county, with $y_i(t_{i,k})$ and $x_{i,j}(t_{i,k})$ being the corresponding records for county $i$ at time $t_{i,k}$, and $\epsilon(t_{i,k})\stackrel{iid}{\sim} N(0,\sigma^2)$ denotes the error term.

-We apply the proposed two-step adaptive spline fitting method to fit the data.
-Figure~\ref{fig:coefficients} shows the fitted $\beta_j(t)$ for each predictor.
+We apply the equidistant and the proposed predictor-specific adaptive spline fitting method to fit the data.
+Figure~\ref{fig:coefficients} shows the fitted $\beta_j(t)$ for each predictor by the two methods.
 Figures show that there is a strong time effect on each coefficient function.
 For example, there are several peaks for the intercept, which correspond to the initial outbreak and delta variant outbreak.
 Moreover, there are rapid changes of coefficients around March 2020.
 This could be explained by the fact that at the beginning of the outbreak, the test cases were fewer and the number of infected cases was underestimated.
 Moreover, the coefficient curves show that the most important predictor is temperature.
 For most of the period, the coefficient is negative, indicating that high temperature is negatively associated with transmission of the virus, which is also observed in the study by \citet{Notari:2021} such that COVID-19 spread is slower at high temperatures.
 Besides the negatively correlated relationship, our analysis also demonstrates the time-varying property of the coefficient.
+Moreover, the fitted coefficients by the predictor-specific knots are less volatile than the equidistant knots, especially for temperature, wind speed, precipitation, humidity and $\rm{PM_{2.5}}$.

+We evaluate the predictivity of proposed approach by a rolling window approach, with the training size of at least of 1 year, and rolling window of 1 week.
+That is to say for each date $t$ after March 1, 2021, we fit two models with equidistant and predictor-specific knots with $\left(x_{i,j}(t_{i,j}), y(t_{i,j})\right)\ (t_{i,j} < t)$, and predicts $y(t_{i,j})\ (t\leq t_{i,j} < t+7)$.
+The root mean squared error for equidistant knots fitting is 0.932 and for predictor-specific knots fitting is 0.901.